iammituraj/pqr5asm/README.md

 # pqr5asm
 PQR5ASM is a RISC-V Assembler compliant with RV32I.
-The tool translates RV32I Assembly to Binary/Hex code text.
+The tool translates RV32I Assembly to Binary/Hex code.
 It supports all 37 base instructions and a set of pseudo/custom instructions.

 *Please refer to pqr5asm_imanual.pdf for full information.*